13/tasmota-scripts/Lights.md

 ON Rules#Timer=1 DO Power1 0 ENDON

 Rule2
+ON mqtt#connected DO Subscribe DOOR, muh/sensors/6a7/json, S1 ENDON
+ON Event#DOOR=open DO Power1 1 ENDON
 ON mqtt#connected DO Subscribe DOOR, shellies/shellydw2-C9B099/sensor/state ENDON ON Event#DOOR=open DO Power1 1 ENDON
 ```